Big-Fat-Dino/Big-Fat-Dino/readme.md

 * *Needs to be added manually as "custom game" if the game is not already in your library from a different launcher.
 Once that is done it should work.
-<br />L: Must install using another launcher - eg Lutris*
+<br />L: Must install theough another launcher - eg Lutris*

 Current features